ConsistentCoder365/Internship-Recommendation-System/README.md

 ## Installation

-To get started with the HireMe project, follow these steps:
+To get started with the project, follow these steps:

 ### Prerequisites